Dakkomii/Todo-App/README.md

 ## Description

-Todoly is a simple todo Single Page App made with Vue and Bootstrap as CSS framwork.
+Todoly is a simple todo Single Page App made with Vue and Bootstrap as CSS framework.
 Firebase is used for the database.

 ## Images